 - To decrease the work of the compressor an intercooler is used.

 - It is placed in between the high-pressure compressor and low-pressure compressor.

 The regenerator work is to preheat the air flowing into the combustion chamber to increase fuel efficiency and decrease fuel consumption.

 This one is the additional mounting available to the exhaust gases coming out from the high-pressure turbines.

-It heats the products coming from a high-pressure turbine and then transfer to a low-pressure turbine.
+It heats the products coming from a high-pressure turbine and then transfers them to a low-pressure turbine.